lemaurK/CalculatingGrowthRateFromSyntheticData/README.md

 # Generating Synthetic Atomic Force Microscopy (AFM) Scans

-* This repository holds an attempt to use genreate synthetic AFM scans using...
+* This repository holds an attempt to use genreate synthetic AFM scans in order to have ample training/testing data for a deep learning model using...
   * 2-dimensional (multivariate) gaussians
   * 2-dimensional hemispheres